-The architecture will not be discussed here as the architecture is not going to change.
+This is an existing system that is currently catering for London.

-In a nutshell the architecture can be summarized as below
+As depicted in the above pic the ETL process and Mule PSR would be upgraded to cater for Singapore

-The policy details are extracted by s system called KDR by an overnight job
+ETL Process

-KDR populates relevant details to a summary table
+Additional data from Eclipse would be pulled from Eclipse database and pushed into KDR summary table by an overnight job.

-CMS through Mule PSR retrieves policy details
+Mule PSR is upgraded to have the below enhanced functionalities

 Singapore policies are identified using either Legal Branch or Dummy Syndicates in case Legal branch is null.

 UMR for Singapore policies are expected to be always null.
 London implementation has some validations on UMR not being null.
 These implementations are modified so that such validations are skipped for Singapore policies.

 The Branch and Dummy Syndicate values are parametrized, and the implementation is future proofed, so that known branch structure changes (as attached) when implemented in production, would not call for PSR Mule changes.